tgree/psdb/README.txt

 The inspect_tool script starts an interactive curses-based tool that can be used to view the current CPU registers, select target peripheral registers and select regions of target RAM or flash.
-The inspect_tool script requires the tgcurses library to be installed (available on github/tgree).
-Since tgcurses only supports python3, inspect_tool can only run under python3.
+The inspect_tool script requires the tgcurses library to be installed (available on github/tgree).  pip will install tgcurses automatically.

 ===============================================================================